Trilateration using Unlabeled Path or Loop Lengths: The case of edge measurement ensembles

 Using the fact that $\la G, \p\ra^2 = \la H, \q\ra^2$ we can apply Proposition~\ref{prop:ind} to this $\w$, $\p$ and appropriate sequence of edges $E$ taken from $G$.
 From this, we conclude that there is a ${d+2}$ point subconfiguration $\p_{T}$ of $\p$ such that $\w=m(\p_{T})$.
 From Lemma~\ref{lem:mds}, up to congruence, we have $\q_{T'} = \p_{T}$.

 Going forward, assume that this congruence has been factored into $\p$.
-Then, to proceed inductively, assume that we have a two ``visited'' subconfigurations such that $\q_{V'}=\p_{V}$.
+Then, to proceed inductively, assume that we have two ``visited'' subconfigurations such that $\q_{V'}=\p_{V}$.
 Initially $V = T$ and $V' = T'$.
 With this setup, we may now follow the trilateration of $\q$, iteratively applying Lemma~\ref{lem:partial-trilat} until we have visited all of $\q$.
 At the end of the process, $\q_{V'} = \p_{V}$ with $\q_{V'}$ a reordering of $\q$.
 Inverting this ordering, we have $\q=\p_{S}$, where $S$ is an ordering of the visited points in $\p$.

 Since $\p$ is generic, then no two distinct edges can have the same squared length.
 Since $\q$ is a subconfiguration of our generic $\p$ then no two distinct edges among points in $\q$ can have the same squared length.
-This means there is a \emph{unique} way for $\v^-$ to arise from $\q$ and a unique way of $\v^-$ to arise from $\p$.
+This means there is a \emph{unique} way for $\v$ to arise from $\q$ and a unique way for $\v$ to arise from $\p$.
 Hence, after vertex relabeling from $S$, we have $H = G$.
-Since the support of $H$ is exactly $\q$, then the support of $G$ is exactly $\p_{S}$, as in the statement.
+Since the vertices that are endpoints of edges in the support of $H$ correspond exactly to the points of $\q$, then the vertices that are endpoints of edges in the support of $G$ correspond to the points of $\p_{S}$, as in the statement.

 \end{proof}